Gold Coast Regional Botanic Gardens – Rosser Park

 Book the Gardens

-For more information on holding your wedding at this location visit Park weddings.
-This page also provides details of the total cost of booking one of the above ceremonies at this venue.
-This cost is non-refundable under any circumstances.
+For more information about holding your wedding at the Botanic Gardens visit Park weddings.
+This page also outlines the total cost of holding your ceremony at the gardens.

 Book this park